Liam-Worsley/Haskell-Sorting-Algorithms/README.md

 # Haskell-Sorting-Algorithms
-Personal Project that features 5 sorting algorithms done in haskell
+Personal Project that features a lot of sorting algorithms done in haskell